AqwamCreates/DataPredict/docs/API/Models/DoubleQLearningNeuralNetworkV1.md

 DoubleQLearningNeuralNetworkV1 is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

+It uses Hasselt et al. (2010) version, where a single neural network is selected from two neural networks with equal probability.

 ## Stored Model Parameters

 Contains a table of matrices.